 - 1. The Historian: - a. ensures that written and photographic records are maintained to illustrate the history of the Guild; - b. culls past collections to maintain a manageable, representative record of the Guild. - 2.
-The Newsletter Editor: - a. solicits news and information from Board and other committee chairs to electronically publish a newsletter quarterly within 2 weeks after the Board meeting; - b. sends informational emails to the membership between newsletters. - 3.
+The Newsletter Editor: - a. solicits news and information from Board and other committee chairs to electronically publish a newsletter quarterly within 2 weeks after the Board meeting; - b. uploads the newsletter to the website and to the Google Drive for future reference. - 3.
 The Retreat Chair: - a. establishes dates and a location for an annual retreat to which all members are invited; - b. is authorized to sign a contract for the event on behalf of the Guild and serve as the primary liaison with the hosting location for the retreat; - c. notifies the membership of the cost, deposit due dates, and guidelines for the retreat;